 As mentioned in the previous section, the 4D radar sensor is installed on the roof of the car in the NTU dataset, its height is relatively high (compared to MSC dataset), and the overall number of points in point cloud obtained is lower than that of MSC dataset.
 To understand the impact of sensor height, we conduct a quantitative study: we place the 4D radar at high and low locations (about 30 cm apart) and collect sequences along the same path by traversing multiple times.
 Then, we test our algorithm with the same parameters with different radar height settings.

 The route and scenes are depicted in Fig. \ref{scene_realwrold}.
 All the sequences are collected in University Town, Shenzhen, China.
-Our mobile robot platform is equipped with an Oculii Eagle 4D radar, a stereo camera, an IMU, a Robosense LiDAR, and a ByNav GNSS navigation system.
+Our mobile robot platform is equipped with an Oculii Eagle 4D radar, configured with a resolution of 0.86m in range, 0.44 deg in azimuth, 0.175 deg in elevation, and 0.27 m/s in Doppler-velocity.
+Additionally, it features a stereo camera, an IMU, a Robosense LiDAR, and a ByNav GNSS navigation system.
 Ground truth trajectory is obtained from GPS/IMU + RTK.
-It is clear to see that the sensor height has great impact on the number of radar points, as shown in Fig. \ref{fig_num_our_points}.
+It is clear to see that the sensor height has a great impact on the number of radar points, as shown in Fig. \ref{fig_num_our_points}.
 At the same GPS location, putting the radar sensor at different heights results in various signal behaviours in the urban environment.
 Surprisingly, the number of radar points is inconsistent at different places, going up and down from place to place.

-Sequence 1 depicts the vicinity of a teaching building at night.
-Given its surroundings of taller buildings, its characteristics remain stable.
-Thus, when the radar is positioned at a higher height, it captures a large amount of building-related information, resulting in a higher count of point cloud points.
-Most point cloud acquired at lower heights pertain to adjacent grass areas within this sequence.
-Data captured at higher heights not only contains fewer points but also fewer discernible features.
-Insufficient points within a specific frame lead to higher drift, particularly along the Z-axis, resulting in increased errors as illustrated in Tab \ref{result_ours}.
+Sequence 1 captures the vicinity of a teaching building at night.
+Surrounded by taller buildings, its characteristics remain stable.
+When the radar is positioned higher, it captures more building-related information, resulting in a denser point cloud.
+Conversely, radar at lower heights primarily captures adjacent grass areas.
+Data collected at higher altitudes contain fewer points and discernible features, leading to higher drift along the $z$-axis and increased errors as shown in Table \ref{result_ours}.

-In Sequence 2, the point cloud contains a minimal number of points irrespective of the radar's height, indicating a degraded radar scene characterized by the absence of discernible features.
-Error rates are lower when the radar is positioned at a lower height.
-This is because the scene lacks distinctive features and being closer to the ground enables more effective data extraction, particularly on highways.
-However, in open environments at higher heights, where point cloud are reflected off trees, features are lacking.
-Moreover, in frames with fewer than 500 points, feature extraction becomes entirely ineffective.
-Lowering the radar's height facilitates better feature extraction, resulting in more accurate results as the point cloud diminishes in size.
+In Sequence 2, the point cloud contains few points regardless of radar height, indicating a degraded radar scene with few discernible features.
+Error rates are lower when the radar is positioned lower, as being closer to the ground allows for more effective data extraction, particularly on highways.
+In open environments at higher heights, the point cloud reflects off trees, resulting in lack of features.
+Frames with fewer than 500 points lead to ineffective feature extraction.
+Lowering the radar height facilitates better feature extraction, resulting in more accurate results.